hydroper-jet/lang/spec/1.0/source/src/overview/compilation.md

 # Compilation and transpilation

-Jet compiles to the Jet Bytecode.
-Jet Bytecode can be compiled to other languages or be executed by a virtual machine.
+Jet can be compiled to other high-level languages or be executed by a virtual machine.
+For Jet support, a platform must provide its own compiler subset of the Jet Compiler.

-Jet can be both compiled to native code or transpiled to another object-oriented high-level language.

 ## Number overflow